itchio/node-butlerd/README.md

 Instead, please head over to the [tests](https://github.com/itchio/node-buse/tree/master/src/tests) - they ought to be readable!

+Note that this repository does not include any request or notification definitions.
+These can be generated with `busegen ts`, see <https://github.com/itchio/butler> for the busegen tool.

 ## License

 node-buse is released under the MIT license, see the LICENSE file.